DFE-Digital/get-into-teaching-app/app/views/content/blog/my-move-from-canada-to-teach-in-england.md

 ## What advice would you give to other overseas teachers?

+My advice would be that:

-- Moving across the world takes a certain type of person, so it’s good to be very clear with yourself about why you’re making the move.
+- moving across the world takes a certain type of person, so it’s good to be very clear with yourself about why you’re making the move

-- Be in direct contact with the school you’re applying to and form a dialogue with someone there.
+- you should be in direct contact with the school you’re applying to and form a dialogue with someone there

-- You can love your school and love your class, but leadership shapes everything.
-Make sure you respect and trust the people who employ you.
+- you can love your school and love your class, but leadership shapes everything - make sure you respect and trust the people who employ you

-- If you’re arriving during school holidays, ask for the materials you’ll need to prep for the start of term.
-But also ask how to use the materials — the methods and teaching styles expected of you.
+- you should ask for the materials you’ll need to prep for the start of term and how to use them — the methods and teaching styles expected of you

 For more information about Bohunt Education Trust, you can [visit the Bohunt Education Trust website](https://www.bohunttrust.co.uk/).

-If you're interested in becoming part of a world class education system like Brooke, discover how you can [come to England to teach](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).
+If you're interested in joing Brooke to teach in a world class education system, discover how you can [come to England to teach](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).